MichaelPham813/NBA_Season_2023_Dashboards-Deprecated-/README.md

 # NBA_Season_2023_Dashboards (Deprecated)

 # Important
-The dashboards are deprecated since the free access I got included stats and season average but they have changed their policy, which had deprecated the project.
+The dashboards are deprecated since the free access I got doesn't include stats and season averages.
+Previously, they did allow free tier to use stats and season averages but they have change their policy for the free tier

 ## Introduction
 This is an assignment that I have done during the Business Analytics course at Cambrian College.
 The dashboard is a basic dashboard that shows you the stats of 2 players and the whole season game.